 This is where the distinction becomes particularly important โ€” and where it surprises most people.

 Fluid intelligence peaks remarkably early.
 The research consistently places peak Gf performance somewhere between the ages of 20 and 30, with some studies suggesting specific components like processing speed peak as early as the mid-twenties.
 After that, fluid intelligence shows a slow but measurable decline through middle age that accelerates in later life.
+This is one reason why the average IQ by age shows a distinct arc across the lifespan rather than a flat line.

 Crystallized intelligence follows a completely different trajectory.
 It continues growing well into middle age and often into the sixties and beyond, as long as the person remains intellectually active.
 The accumulated knowledge and pattern recognition that constitute Gc do not decay at anywhere near the rate that raw processing speed does.